 Even though it is not imperative to do so, most people living in the UK do own a car.
-Driving in the UK is a more convenient form of transport, especially in rural areas, where public transportation may be limited to one bus that comes rather infrequently.
+Driving in the UK is a more convenient form of transportation, especially in rural areas, where public transportation may be limited to one bus that comes rather infrequently.

-This charge applies to a zone marked by a “C”, is fenced in by cameras which photograph the drivers’ license plates.
-You will be charged £9 to £12 when entering said zone on weekdays between 7am and 6pm.
-The exact amount depends on your chosen form of payment and on how quickly you settle the bill.
-You will need to pay by midnight on the charging day after visiting the zone to avoid a penalty and can do so online, by text message, or simply at a shop with the Congestion Charge sign.
+This charge applies to a zone marked by a white C on a red background both on the street itself and on road signs, which is fenced in by cameras that photograph the drivers’ license plates.
+You will be charged 11.50 GBP when entering said zone on weekdays between 07:00 and 18:00.
+The exact amount may vary slightly, depending on your chosen form of payment and on how quickly you settle the bill.
+You will need to pay by midnight on the day you have entered the zone to avoid a penalty, and you can do so online, by text message, or simply at a shop with the Congestion Charge sign.

-In addition, a “Low Emission Zone” was also implemented for driving in the Greater London area in 2008.
-The LEZ requires everyone whose vehicle does not meet strict emission standards to pay when entering and driving around the marked area.
-While cars and motorcycles are typically not affected, smaller vans, pickups, trucks, buses, coaches and other vehicles which do not meet the emission standards need to pay.
-In addition to the frequent traffic jams and the limited number of parking spaces, this is another good reason to rather avoid London even if you otherwise enjoy driving in the UK.
+In addition, a Low Emission Zone (LEZ) was also implemented for driving in the Greater London area in 2008.
+The LEZ requires everyone whose vehicle does not meet strict emission standards to pay for driving in the designated area.
+While cars and motorcycles are typically not affected, smaller vans, pickups, trucks, and buses will probably need to pay.
+In addition to the frequent traffic jams and the limited number of parking spaces, this is another good reason for drivers to avoid London even if they have had good experiences driving elsewhere in the UK.